ikarth/ViaAppiaNovel/output.markdown

 Insert story about 423081

-Virgil departed from Tibur, intending to travel by road to Roma, a 17.629538012 mile journey.

-Insert story about 423025

-Virgil departed from Roma, intending to travel on a boat heading downstream to Ostia/Portus, a 17.919718269 mile journey.

-Insert story about 422995

-Virgil departed from Ostia/Portus, intending to travel by ship, down the coast to Cosa, a 81.81094860200001 mile journey.

-Insert story about 413107

-Virgil departed from Cosa, intending to travel by ship, down the coast to Ostia/Portus, a 81.81094860200001 mile journey.

-Insert story about 422995

-Virgil departed from Ostia/Portus, intending to travel by ship, down the coast to Palinurus Pr., a 197.493451785 mile journey.

-There was no story for None

-Virgil departed from Palinurus Pr., intending to travel by ship, down the coast to Regium, a 168.075884532 mile journey.

-Insert story about 452416

-Virgil departed from Regium, intending to travel across by ferry to Messana, a 11.504684065000001 mile journey.

-There was no story for None

-Virgil departed from Messana, intending to travel across by ferry to Regium, a 11.504684065000001 mile journey.

-Insert story about 452416

-Virgil departed from Regium, intending to travel by ship, down the coast to Heracleum Pr., a 44.766052324 mile journey.

-There was no story for None

-Virgil departed from Heracleum Pr., intending to travel by ship, down the coast to Regium, a 44.766052324 mile journey.

-Insert story about 452416

-Virgil departed from Regium, intending to travel on a local coastal ship, travelling only by day to Vibo Valentia, a 73.847457866 mile journey.

-Insert story about 452337

-Virgil departed from Vibo Valentia, intending to travel by ship, down the coast to Regium, a 73.847457866 mile journey.

-Insert story about 452416

-Virgil departed from Regium, intending to travel across by ferry to Messana, a 11.504684065000001 mile journey.

-There was no story for None

-Virgil departed from Messana, intending to travel by ship, crossing the sea to Apollonia-Sozousa, a 532.731184108 mile journey.

-There was no story for None

-Virgil departed from Apollonia-Sozousa, intending to travel by road to Cyrene, a 9.984189228000002 mile journey.

-Insert story about 373778

-Virgil departed from Cyrene, intending to travel by road to Ptolemais, a 61.977407653 mile journey.

-Insert story about 373879

-Virgil departed from Ptolemais, intending to travel by road to Cyrene, a 61.977407653 mile journey.

-Insert story about 373778

-Virgil departed from Cyrene, intending to travel by road to Apollonia-Sozousa, a 9.984189228000002 mile journey.

-There was no story for None

-Virgil departed from Apollonia-Sozousa, intending to travel by ship, down the coast to Darnis, a 64.985464664 mile journey.

-Insert story about 373780

-Virgil departed from Darnis, intending to travel by road to Cyrene, a 46.277226596 mile journey.

-Insert story about 373778

-Virgil departed from Cyrene, intending to travel by road to Darnis, a 46.277226596 mile journey.

-Insert story about 373780

-Virgil departed from Darnis, intending to travel by ship, down the coast to Apollonia-Sozousa, a 64.985464664 mile journey.

-There was no story for None

-Virgil departed from Apollonia-Sozousa, intending to travel by ship, crossing the sea to Messana, a 555.323612297 mile journey.

-There was no story for None

-Virgil departed from Messana, intending to travel by ship, crossing the sea to Gades, a 1345.3974601680002 mile journey.

-Insert story about 256177

-Virgil departed from Gades, intending to travel by ship, crossing the sea to Messana, a 1431.16654204 mile journey.

-There was no story for None

-Virgil departed from Messana, intending to travel by ship, crossing the sea to Gades, a 1345.3974601680002 mile journey.

-Insert story about 256177

-Virgil departed from Gades, intending to travel by ship, crossing the sea to Caralis, a 1061.762103911 mile journey.

-There was no story for None

-Virgil departed from Caralis, intending to travel by ship, crossing the sea to Gades, a 990.7133010289999 mile journey.

-Insert story about 256177

-Virgil departed from Gades, intending to travel by ship, crossing the sea to Caralis, a 1061.762103911 mile journey.

-There was no story for None

-Virgil departed from Caralis, intending to travel by ship, crossing the sea to Galata, a 125.241053276 mile journey.

-There was no story for None

-Virgil departed from Galata, intending to travel by ship, crossing the sea to Caralis, a 125.241053276 mile journey.

-There was no story for None

-Virgil departed from Caralis, intending to travel by ship, crossing the sea to Palma, a 397.229431509 mile journey.

-There was no story for None

-Virgil departed from Palma, intending to travel by ship, down the coast to Ebusus, a 92.429557621 mile journey.

-There was no story for None

-Virgil departed from Ebusus, intending to travel by ship, crossing the sea to Iol Caesarea, a 173.477462635 mile journey.

-Insert story about 295279

-Virgil departed from Iol Caesarea, intending to travel by ship, crossing the sea to Ebusus, a 173.477462635 mile journey.

-There was no story for None

-Virgil departed from Ebusus, intending to travel by ship, crossing the sea to Iol Caesarea, a 173.477462635 mile journey.

-Insert story about 295279

-Virgil departed from Iol Caesarea, intending to travel by road to Sufasar, a 45.669525758000006 mile journey.

-Insert story about 295346

-Virgil departed from Sufasar, intending to travel by road to Albulae, a 231.13882732200003 mile journey.

-Insert story about 285412

-Virgil departed from Albulae, intending to travel by road to Sufasar, a 231.13882732200003 mile journey.

-Insert story about 295346

-Virgil departed from Sufasar, intending to travel by road to Iol Caesarea, a 45.669525758000006 mile journey.

-Insert story about 295279
+Virgil departed from Tibur, intending to travel by road to Alba Fucens, a 39.645955284 mile journey.

+Insert story about 413005

+Virgil departed from Alba Fucens, intending to travel by road to Corfinium, a 24.140884721 mile journey.

+Insert story about 413105

+Virgil departed from Corfinium, intending to travel by road to Interpromium, a 11.139317917 mile journey.

+Insert story about 413182

+Virgil departed from Interpromium, intending to travel by road to Corfinium, a 11.139317917 mile journey.

+Insert story about 413105

+Virgil departed from Corfinium, intending to travel by road to Alba Fucens, a 24.140884721 mile journey.

+Insert story about 413005

+Virgil departed from Alba Fucens, intending to travel by road to Corfinium, a 24.140884721 mile journey.

+Insert story about 413105

+Virgil departed from Corfinium, intending to travel by road to Alba Fucens, a 24.140884721 mile journey.

+Insert story about 413005

+Virgil departed from Alba Fucens, intending to travel by road to Tibur, a 39.645955284 mile journey.

+Insert story about 423081

+Virgil departed from Tibur, intending to travel by road to Alba Fucens, a 39.645955284 mile journey.

+Insert story about 413005

+Virgil departed from Alba Fucens, intending to travel by road to Corfinium, a 24.140884721 mile journey.

+Insert story about 413105

+Virgil departed from Corfinium, intending to travel by road to Aesernia, a 43.612787748 mile journey.

+Insert story about 432652

+Virgil departed from Aesernia, intending to travel by road to Bovianum, a 15.321766118000001 mile journey.

+Insert story about 432725

+Virgil departed from Bovianum, intending to travel by road to Aequum Tuticum, a 38.820774596 mile journey.

+Insert story about 442452

+Virgil departed from Aequum Tuticum, intending to travel by road to Bovianum, a 38.820774596 mile journey.

+Insert story about 432725

+Virgil departed from Bovianum, intending to travel by road to Aesernia, a 15.321766118000001 mile journey.

+Insert story about 432652